xmtp/xmtp-dot-org/blog/why-cant-i-leave-a-message.md

 ---
 slug: why-cant-i-leave-a-message-for-any-wallet-address-in-web3-introducing-youve-got-mail-an-idea-we-want-to-build-with-the-community
 hide_table_of_contents: true
 title: Why can't I leave a message for any wallet address in web3?
+Introducing "You've Got Mail"
 date: 2022-06-24
 authors: shane
 description: Introducing "You've Got Mail" - An idea we want to build with the XMTP community